jonathanjqchen/biomed-service-delivery-cost-model/README.md

 **Stakeholder Interviews**

-The goal of the stakeholder interviews was two-fold:
+The goal of the stakeholder interviews was twofold:
 1. Understand LMBME’s processes
 2. Identify pain points working with COSR method of budgeting and managing a strapped budget